telekom/oscake-documentation/docs/running-ort.md

 The scanner generates the file `scan-result.yml` and the directories `native-scan-results` and `downloads`.
 The running time of the scanner depends on the size of the project and the used packages.

-In case of a runtime error, the most probable cause is that the environment variable `LANG` is not set correctly (e.g. LANG="en_US.UTF-8"; export LANG)
+In case of a runtime error, the most probable cause is that the environment variable `LANG` is not set correctly (e.g. LANG="en_US.UTF-8"; export LANG).

 ### OSCake-Reporter